 Linking your Drupal site with Transifex

-Find the Transifex module in: https://www.drupal.org/project/tmgmt_transifex
+Find the Transifex module at: https://www.drupal.org/project/tmgmt_transifex

 Install the module on your Drupal site: